wtraylor/modular_megafauna_model/docs/design.md

 (given by [constructor injection](\ref sec_inversion_of_control)).
 - **Death** of herbivores is controlled by a set of \ref Fauna::Hft::mortality_factors.
 For a cohort that means that the density is proportionally reduced.
-For an individual, death is a stochastic event.
 The corresponding population objects will release dead herbivore objects automatically.

 @startuml "Model components around Fauna::HerbivoreBase.
 Each component is selected by an HFT enum parameter by the user through the instruction file.
 The herbivore class then creates/calls the appropriate classes and functions."